What is a machine? – 3 idiots machine definition breakdown

 • Blue

-They are one of the primary colours which can mixed in different proportions to result in various colours.
+They are one of the primary colours which can be mixed in different proportions to result in various colours.

 1. Problem Statement

-• This has to be done with the RGB LED, Arduino, etc. Frame your own way of conveying your message to the person with the help of components discussed
+• This has to be done with the RGB LED, Arduino, etc. Frame your own way of conveying your message to the person with the help of the components discussed

-2. How does RGB LED work ?
+2. How does an RGB LED work?

 • This is done using different compositions or ratios of the 3 colours during mixing.

-Just 6 colours poster paints
+Just 6 colours of poster paints

 Drawing Palette